 One of the best things was our French neighbours saying that they actually liked us, and that they looked forward to our arrival (though admittedly not much else happens in La Bréchoire).
 That surely is an achievement!

-Coming home from Le Havre on Monday I was already feeling a bit low.
+On the ferry home from Le Havre on Monday I was already feeling a bit low.
 The journey was a bit further than usual.
-I was feeling tired and a bit chilled off, even though the weather was pleasantly warm.
+I was tired and a bit chilled off, even though the weather was pleasantly warm.
 The house in London was unfamiliar at first, but there were no problems, nothing new to worry about.
 And yet this malaise has persisted: a nagging unease that the good times are over, that this great summer spent in France is never to be repeated.